wp-plugins/amazon-link/readme.txt

 It is not recommended that this option is enabled for any length of time as it will show your AWS access keys in the page html source.

+= Associate IDs & Channels =

+The author must enter their Amazon Associate IDs for any countries they have an ID for in this section.
+This will ensure their Associate account is credited with any sales made through the links.

 == Shortcode ==